andydevs/fractool/docs/components.md

 Can use the same GUI but be used to create and save colormaps

-Miscellaneous
+File
 -------------------------------------------------------------------------------------

 Originally `ftcore`

-A library `ftmisc` containing miscellaneous, shared components across different engines and applications
+A library `ftfile` containing file reading and writing

 - Image/Movie Writing: Use OpenCV
 - Fractal File Reading/Writing: Use YAML